 Details of the Recall

 Occupants will not receive any advance warning of the retractor’s failure.
-This particular recall affects certain C-Class Cabriolets that are equipped with the Pre-Safe system.
+This recall affects certain C-Class Cabriolets equipped with the Pre-Safe system.
 Owners will be notified by mid-March.
 When the recall begins, dealerships will check the retraction function of the front seatbelts and, if necessary, adjust the damping foam within the B-pillars at no cost to consumers.

 The automaker changed the design of the foam used in the retractor as of July 20, 2020, which remedied the problem.
 C-Class vehicles built after this date won’t be affected by this recall.
 The vehicle models included in this recall are 2017-2021 C300 and 2017-2020 AMC C43 and AMC C63.
 For more information, vehicle owners can contact Mercedes-Benz USA customer service at 800-367-6372.